 According to the Notre Dame Global Adaptation Index, the safest places to live in the future will be Scandinavia.
 On the other hand, the most vulnerable are countries within Africa, South and Southeast Asia, Latin America, and the Pacific Islands.

 Therefore, to build eco-consciousness, promote good practices and introduce real changes, actions on various levels are needed:

-- Translation and localization of content on climate change that will be understandable and accessible to various groups, also those diversified in terms of culture and language, which will strenghten the voice of isolated societies, previously ignored in the discourse.
+- Translation and localization of content on climate change that will be understandable and accessible to various groups, which will strengthen the voice of isolated societies previously ignored in the discourse.

-- Translation of the latest research results and scientific reports not only into English and their transmission in a form that will be understandable also outside the laboratories – to the average recipient.
-This will allow presenting the gravity of the problem around the world, not just in highly developed countries.
+- Translation of the latest research results and scientific reports in language that will be understandable to the average global citizen.
+This will help to present the gravity of the problem around the world—not just in highly developed countries.

-- Supporting international dialogue through translations and proper use of language, names as well as narratives that speak to imagination, emotions and reactions.
+- Supporting international dialogue through translations and proper use of language, names, and narratives that speak to the public’s imagination, emotions, and reactions.

 Good translation and localization are key to consensus

 For example, the term ‘global warming’ emerged in the 1980s, dominating public debate.
-Because of the use of the word ‘warming’, the debate centred on whether human activity was causing the planet to get warmer and whether warmer weather was even a problem.
-This caused the discussion to lose its relevance.
+Because of the use of the word ‘warming’, the debate centered on whether human activity was causing the planet to get warmer and whether warmer weather was even a problem.
+This caused the discussion to lose its relevance (and accuracy).

 That is why the term ‘climate change’, which more precisely describes the phenomena that threaten the environment much more precisely, is used today.

 Large, global media enterprises have also recognized the need to change the way we communicate about climate change.
 In 2019, The Guardian introduced new language guidelines for journalists who deal with environmental issues.
 For example, instead of writing about “climate change,” they should use even stronger terms, such as “the climate crisis.”
 This focuses the reader’s attention to the seriousness of the problem and better describes its consequences for the world.